adinasarapu/adinasarapu.github.io/_portfolio/2020-01-26-blog-kafka.md

 $docker-compose logs kafka | grep -i started
 ```

+Two fundamental concepts in Apache Kafka are Topics and Partitions.

 **2. Create a Kafka topic**

 The Kafka cluster stores streams of records in categories called topics.
 Each record in a topic consists of a key, a value, and a timestamp.
 A topic can have zero, one, or many consumers that subscribe to the data written to it.